 Henri Nouwen, an esteemed Catholic Theologian, compares the difference between joy and happiness.
 Whereas happiness is dependent upon external circumstances, joy is, "the experience of knowing that you are unconditionally loved and that nothing-sickness, failure, emotional distress, oppression, war, or even death-can take that love away."
-Having been given a new opportunity to participate in God's grace through recovery, we know that God is faithful to us even when we can't return a fraction of that faith.
+Having been given a new opportunity to participate in God's grace through recovery, we know that God is faithful to us even when we might not feel so faithful ourselves.